nasa/astrobee/tools/bag_processing/readme.md

 `Makefile.rosbag_fix_all`.
 The strategy is explained in [1].

 [1] https://github.com/nasa/astrobee/blob/develop/doc/general_documentation/maintaining_telemetry.md

+## `rosbag_merge`
+Merges bagfiles with given prefix in the current directory.
+Creates merged bagfiles for each provided bag prefix or for each prefix in the current directory if none are provided.

 ## `rosbag_rewrite_types`
 Tool that applies rules to fix bag files, as specified in